punit0087/Covid19India.Org-Tracker/README.md

 # Covid19India.Org-Tracker
-find the nearest corona positive location and number of cases with risk factor
+Find the nearest corona positive location and the number of cases with risk factor (low, moderate, high).
+Risk factor modelling is in the process.

 # Run server :
 py flaskServer.py